Early closure alert!

-The Aquarium will close two hours early on Wednesday, December 24.
-Last entry at 3pm; exhibits close at 4pm.
-The Aquarium will be closed on December 25.
+The Aquarium will close early on Thanksgiving Day, November 26: last entry at 3pm; exhibits close at 4pm.
+The gift store will be open during business hours and the café will be closed.

 How much does a marine mammal weigh?